THOSE-EYES/C8Emu/README.md

 # CHIP-8-Emulator
 It's a simple emulator of the CHIP-8 written in C++.

-P.S.
-It's an uncompleted project.
-There are a lot to do (but it can be compiled now).

-## Used sources of information
+The purpose of the project is to be able to run old games with good performance and lots of customizations to make the process of gaming better.

+## Bibliography
 * [How to write an emulator (CHIP-8 interpreter)](http://www.multigesture.net/articles/how-to-write-an-emulator-chip-8-interpreter/)
 * [Wikipedia: CHIP-8](https://en.wikipedia.org/wiki/CHIP-8)
 * [Cowgod's CHIP-8 tech reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM)

-## Compiling and Running
+## Get started

-The emulator requires `boost`, `OpenGL`, `OpenAL` and some other things...
+The emulator requires `boost`, `OpenGL`, `OpenAL` and some other things to be installed on your machine.

 * For Ubuntu-like distributions :
 ```